 Where can I view election results?

-The Registrar of Voters does an excellent job of tracking and reporting election updates.
+The Registrar of Voters tracks and reports election updates.
 Bookmark this page to track results.

 How often are results updated?

 The Registrar of Voters provides a schedule to let us know when each update will be issued.
 In general, updates are issued regularly on election night after polls close, and on weekdays at 5:00 pm each day until all ballots are counted and elections are certified.
 Click here for the official schedule.